Jamila M. Brinson

 United States Bankruptcy Court for the Southern District of Texas

 United States District Court for the Southern and Eastern Districts of Texas

 Labor and Employment (Advice and Counsel, Investigations and Litigation)

 Jamila understands that employees are her clients’ most valuable resource and she partners with clients to proactively shape their workplaces.
-Whether she is providing advice and counsel on urgent employment issues or day-to-day workplace concerns, guidance on the implementation of new laws and regulations in the work environment or their rights and potential claims under applicable employment laws, Jamila ensures she first understands the needs of her clients and works cooperatively with them to satisfy those needs.
+Whether she is providing advice and counsel on urgent employment issues or day-to-day workplace concerns, guidance on the implementation of new laws or regulations in the work environment or their rights and potential claims under applicable employment laws, Jamila ensures she first understands the needs of her clients and works cooperatively with them to satisfy those needs timely.